This webinar has completed,

+Right-Click the element and choose from the context menu: New Diagram > Select Composite Diagram.
 Note: This feature was introduced with the Enterprise Architect 10 release.

 We are considering implementing support for this in a future release of Enterprise Architect and we are interested in comments on the most commonly required operations for multi-selected connectors and what the underlying editing need is (eg. To make all Generalization connectors on the diagram blue, with double-line width per standard XYZ).
 So the actual use case scenario is of primary importance, rather than the mechanism (multi-select, right-click vs style paintbrush etc.).
 Please send us your thoughts via: [email protected]

 Right-Click the diagram.
 From the context menu, choose: Properties.
 Under the Elements tab, you can check or uncheck the compartments that you want show or hide.